 Forfeiture if strong authentication is not possible

-If you are unable to use the digital strong authentication methods mentioned above, you can hand in the forfeiture form, signed by hand, to the Kaisa House student advice in person, via mail or as a scanned copy via email.
+If you are unable to use digital strong authentication methods, you can hand in the forfeiture form

-Send the form containing your personal information and a picture of your personal identity document as an encrypted message.
+Send the form and a picture of your personal identity document as confidential message.
 Please send the forfeiture form, preferably in pdf format, and the picture of the ID in two separate attachments.

-• If you still have your helsinki.fi email address in use, send the message from your helsinki.fi email to the address studentinfo(at)helsinki.fi.s (recommended method).
+• If you have a valid helsinki.fi email address, send the message from your helsinki.fi email to the address uni-help@helsinki.fi.s (recommended method).
 When you add .s at the end of the recipient’s address, the message becomes encrypted.

-• If you no longer have a helsinki.fi email address, send the email as an encrypted message in the Securemail-service, recipient studentinfo(at)helsinki.fi.
+• If you don't have a valid helsinki.fi email address, send the email as a canfidentian message in the Securemail-service, recipient uni-help@helsinki.fi.
 This option works only if you send from some other than a helsinki.fi email address.

 Forfeiture form (pdf)